 On May 22nd, I received a message on twitter telling me that my blog was down.
-I tried to open the website on my phone and saw that he was right.
-My blog refused to load.
+I tried to open the website on my phone and saw that it was in fact down.
 I was on my way to work and I had to wait until I get access to my computer to diagnose the problem.
-When I got to work, it was an extremely busy day so I couldn't go through my logs to figure out exactly what the issue was.
+When I got to work, it was an extremely busy day, I couldn't go through my logs to figure out what the issue was.
 So, I restarted my Digital Ocean Droplet and the website came back online.
 Mission accomplished!

 Later, I logged into the server to see what the actual problem was.
 When I read the logs, I gasped:

 Translation: I received a web request at 11:21am UTC, and the next request was at 5:12pm.
 What this meant was, the night my latest article went viral, my server went down for 5 hours and 51 minutes.
 I remembered those words I once wrote: